-The Commission received allegations that Court of Appeals Judge Laurie A. Booras had disclosed confidential information about a pending case to a third party and had used inappropriate racial references in communicating with that party.
+One case carried over from 2018 involved allegations that Court of Appeals Judge Laurie A. Booras had disclosed confidential information about a pending case to a third party and had used inappropriate racial references in communicating with that party.

-On a motion by the Commission on March 31st, the Supreme Court suspended the judge, pending the outcome of disciplinary proceedings.
-Mediation was unsuccessful, formal proceedings were commenced, and a two day hearing to consider the allegations of misconduct was convened on December 4th by three Special Masters - two currently active judges and one retired Supreme Court justice - appointed by the Supreme Court pursuant to Colo.
+On a motion by the Commission on March 31, 2018, the Supreme Court suspended the judge, pending the outcome of disciplinary proceedings.
+Formal proceedings were commenced, and a two day hearing to consider the allegations of misconduct was convened on December 4th by three Special Masters - two currently active judges and one retired Supreme Court justice - appointed by the Supreme Court pursuant to Colo.
 RJD 18.5(a).
+The Special Masters issued their findings and conclusion on December 17, 2018.
+The Commission then recommended to the Supreme Court that Judge Booras be removed from office.